Starry Night Paint by Numbers Kit with Van Gogh's Swirling Sky

 A Calm Village Under a Swirling Sky

-The sky is the reason this painting is famous.
-Van Gogh built it from thick, curving strokes that seem to turn and flow, with stars and a crescent moon glowing inside the movement.
-Below it, the village sits quiet and ordinary — small houses, a church spire, rolling hills — and a tall, dark, flame-shaped cypress rises on the left.
-The painting works because of that tension: a still, sleeping place under a sky full of energy.
+Below it, the village sits quiet and ordinary, with small houses, a church spire, and rolling hills, while a tall, flame-shaped cypress rises dark on the left.
+The painting works on that tension: a sleeping place under a sky full of energy.

 This page is about the one image.
-If you want Van Gogh's other work — the sunflowers, the cafés, the self-portraits — the wider Van Gogh paint by numbers collection covers those, while everything here stays on the night sky.
+If you want Van Gogh's other work, the sunflowers, the cafés, the self-portraits, the wider Van Gogh paint by numbers collection covers those, while everything here stays on the night sky.

 Beyond the Classic Blue and Gold

 Finished, a Starry Night is an easy piece to place.
-The blues are deep but not loud, and the image is recognizable enough to hold a wall on its own — in a bedroom, above a desk, or anywhere a bit of night-sky calm suits the room.
+The blues are deep but not loud, and the image is recognizable enough to hold a wall on its own, in a bedroom, above a desk, or anywhere a bit of night-sky calm suits the room.

 Related Collections